mudpuppy

 print(f"telnet CHARSET subneg. for session {event.id}: {event.data.hex()}")

-but will only be invoked when the event
+Equivalent to on_event() but will only be invoked when the event

-occurs for a session with mudpuppy_core.SessionInfo.mud_name
+occurs for a session with mudpuppy_core.SessionInfo.mud_name equal to one

-of the specified mud_name
+of the specified mud_name's.

 Example: